f5devcentral/f5-big-iq-lab/docs/class3/module5/lab1.rst

 This link will take you to the **f5devcentral/f5-big-iq** repository on Github, where F5 will push new templates.

 In this lab, we are going to enable AVR TCP stats reporting (“analytics”) for an application service deployed using AS3.
-Rather than enble TCP stats for the whole application it will only be collected for specific criteria using user-defined keys within an iRule.
+Rather than enable TCP stats for the whole application it will only be collected for specific criteria using user-defined keys within an iRule.
 Both the iRule with the user-defined keys and the TCP Analytics profile are
 attached to the Virtual IP address.
 For more details on `TCP analytics`_ within the iRule.

 .. _TCP analytics: https://clouddocs.f5.com/api/irules/TCP__analytics.html

 1. Navigate to the Applications tab > APPLICATION, click on **Create**.

-.. |_| unicode:: 0xA0

 +---------------------------------------------------------------------------------------------------+
 | Application properties:                                                                           |